pfgithub/scpl/docs/actions/getdetailsofeventattendees.md

-## Get Details of Event Attendees / getdetailsofeventattendees (internally `is.workflow.actions.properties.eventattendees`)
+## Get Details of Event Attendees / GetDetailsofEventAttendees (internally `is.workflow.actions.properties.eventattendees`)

 > This action is not yet complete.
 Some arguments may be missing.